-For higher accuracy with the following tests, it’s best to obtain labeled samples and compare them to those you want to identify.
+For higher accuracy, it’s best to obtain labeled metal samples and compare them to those you want to identify.

 1. Identify metals by their appearance

-The external appearance of metals can give you quick information to identify or categorize the metal.
-From the metal’s appearance, you can observe:
+The metal’s external appearance can give you quick information to identify or categorize the metal.
+From the appearance, you can observe:

 - If there is corrosion or not.
-Metals react with oxygen and moisture and form distinct colors and textures.
+Metals react with oxygen and moisture, forming distinct colors and textures.
 For example:

 - If there is rust, the metal is a ferrous (iron) alloy.
 The depth of rust also matters.
-Weaker steels such as mild steel develop deep rust with time, while stronger ones with more carbon rust at lower rates.
+Weaker steels such as mild steel develop deep rust, while stronger ones with more carbon rust at lower rates.

 - Copper, bronze, and brass form multicolor green-blue corrosion.